Suleymaniye Mosque (Rhodes): History

 In 1808, the mosque was rebuilt, following the same design as the original mosque.
 It was partially restored prior to a visit by Sultan Abdulaziz.
 The 1856 earthquake caused damage to the mosque.
 That same year, a gunpowder magazine under the nearby Church of Saint John was struck by lightning, causing a massive explosion that destroyed the church and further damaged the mosque.
 A decision to repair the building was eventually taken in 1892.
 The minaret, which originally had just one balcony, was rebuilt with two balconies at this time or earlier in 1863.

 The minaret was repaired again in 1925, but was demolished in 1987 due to structural problems.
 Major restoration and reconstruction on the whole mosque began in 1988 and were completed in 2005.
 Europa Nostra gave this mosque an honorary distinction in 2006.
-The mosque is currently closed to visitors, except for special occasions.
+The mosque was closed in 2014 pending further restoration, although is open for special occasions.